Roasted vegetables are the perfect accompaniment to every savoury meal.

 1/2 cup frozen blueberries – for fibre, to help your body digest the protein

 1/2 cup almond milk

-1 tbsp psyllium husks (optional – but good for digestion of the protein)
+1 tbsp psyllium husks – brilliant for digestion as high in fibre

 1/4 cup water